Police Radio Dispatcher

 If this is a position you are interested in, know that there are many satisfying and rewarding aspects of the position and that dispatchers make significant contributions to the safety and welfare of our campus community and our police officers.
 If you are unfamiliar with law enforcement dispatching, you are encouraged to fill out a "ride along" form (under Services) and schedule a "sit along with a dispatcher".

-Learn more about our Communications Unit here.
+Learn more about the Communications Unit.

 Requirements